nealrs/petal/Readme.md

 petal
 =====

-Github issues powered system.
+Github issues powered comments.
 Inspired by [sirbrad/comcom](https://github.com/sirbrad/comcom)

 How to use
 ----------